 Winter romance and outdoor fun

 Between the time the last leaf drifts to the ground and the first daffodil pops her head up, the full beauty of Door County’s Quiet Season offers a feeling that this very special place was created just for you.
 It’s a season filled with romantic crackling fires, scenic explorations, and leisurely dining and browsing.
 Whether you like to get out and play or stay in and snuggle, Door County is the place to be in the winter.

-Go ice fishing along the peninsula’s scenic shoreline.
+- Go ice fishing along the peninsula’s scenic shoreline.
 For those who like fishing on hard water, the frozen waters of Green Bay offer great ice fishing opportunities as shanty villages sprout in the harbors.
-For tips on how and where they’re biting, call the Fishing Hotline at (920) 743-7046.
+Check out our Fishing Guide to Door County for a list of ice fishing services and for tips on how and where they’re biting, call the Fishing Hotline at (920) 743-7046.

 - Explore a winter trail on horseback at Kurtz Corral, County I near Carlsville.
 Call to reserve a trail time.
 (920) 743-6742.

 - Enjoy our pristine parks on skis, snowshoes, or foot at special candlelight skis scheduled at each of the state parks in January and February.